 Welcome to Historic Florence, Omaha, Nebraska's oldest community.
-We are in our winter months and that means that we are resting until spring when we start preparing for Florence Days.
-During our annual event, our attractions will be open.
-Starting in June, our attractions will be open on Fridays and Saturdays.The Florence Mill will have a Farmer's Market open on Sundays from 10 to 3.
+We are in our spring months and that means that we are preparing for Florence Days.
+This will be the biggest Florence Days ever.

 The second weekend in May 2014 is special for Florence as it is the weekend we celebrate Florence Days, complete with a parade.
 We had a great Parade last time on May 11th, 2013 partly due to the great weather.
 We do not have photos from that parade but you can see pictures from the 2007 Parade!
 Starting in June, our attractions will open for the summer (June - September) from 9 A.M. to 5 P.M. on Friday and Saturday!